alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

     ```

 5. switch to ansible container and run the playbook
-    1. `ansible-playbook -i hosts ex-show-version.yml`
+    1. `ansible-playbook -i hosts ex-show-facts.yml`
-6. Verify the configuration on using Switch CLI
+6. Switch to ATOM and go to files directory.
+View the json files for each of the switch.

 ###Exercise 1
 ####Using the show version module